-I had to think about this.
-Although I agree there’s cultural conditioning (just go to any Hollywood movie where you see sixty-something actors romantically paired with women young enough to be their great-granddaughters), I’m not sure the answer is denying who we are.
+I had to think about this, although I agree there’s cultural conditioning.
+Just go to any Hollywood movie where you see sixty-something aged actors romantically paired with women young enough to be their great-granddaughters, I’m just not sure the answer is denying who we are.

 And how can we hide our age?
 Unless you’re Halle Berry most of us look our years, give or take a few.
 You can declare you’re not stating your number, but for most of us, it’s evident.
 By not giving my age, I doubt anyone’s going to think I’m 25.
 And I’m okay with that. (*sniff*)

 And if age shouldn’t matter as Dr. Northrup rightly claims, is the answer pretending it doesn’t exist?
 If it’s just a number, why not say it?
 Why not accept who we are and how far we’ve come?
 Agelessness and goddesses (as she calls women) are nice fantasies.
 But in the end, we’re real women and do age and I don’t think that’s so bad.
 Milestone birthdays should be a source of pride.
 The climb may be daunting, but what an incredible view.

 And doesn’t hiding age buy into the cultural conditioning we’re trying to avoid, that increasing years in women are bad, even shameful?
 Age is ever shifting, who we are at a certain moment.

 I know women who are more youthful now than twenty years ago.
 I also know young women with tough lives, older than their years.
 And yes, there are more wrinkles and creaky joints past forty, but maybe that’s the price of being mortal and having the benefit of time.